-From 1977 onwards, he was successively appointed to senior executive positions with real estate development firms in Western Canada, before moving to Montreal in 1985 to join the Alexis Nihon Group.
+From 1977 onwards, he was successively appointed to senior executive positions with real estate development firms in Western Canada, before moving to Montreal in 1985 to join the Alexis Nihon Group, a major commercial real estate owner.
 Senator Massicotte was President and co-owner of Alexis Nihon from 1985 to 2006.
-He was also the owner of Attractions Hippiques from 2006 to 2009.
-He is currently the President of the board at Agellan Commercial Real Estate Investment Trust.
+He was also the owner of Attractions Hippiques from 2006 to 2009 and Chairman of the Board of Trustees at Agellan Commercial Real Estate Investment Trust from 2012 until 2015.

 Senator Massicotte was appointed to the Senate on June 26, 2003, by the Right Honourable Jean Chrétien.
 He is currently Vice Chair of the Standing Committee on Energy, the Environment and Natural Resources and a member of the Standing Committee on Banking, Trade and Commerce.
 Senator Massicotte is a member of the Parliamentary Aerospace Caucus.
 He is also a member of the Inter-Parliamentary groups and associations: Canada – United States (Vice-chair), Canada-Russia (Vice-chair), Canada-Japan, Canada-Korea, Canada-China, Canada-Africa, Canada-Europe, Canada-France, Canada-United Kingdom and the Canadian Delegation to the Organization for Security and Co-operation in Europe Parliamentary Assembly.